joshhus/blockchain-sw-25/howto/ibp-console-identities.md

 5. It is also recommended that you add the new identity to your console wallet.
 Because wallet identities cannot be replaced, you will need to either delete the existing wallet identity or give this one a different name.
 6. If this is an MSP **admin** identity, and the associated MSP was not created with the `Node OU` configuration enabled, then you also need to update the MSP with the new admin signed certificate.
 When an organization MSP is created and the Node OU configuration is enabled, the admin role is inserted directly into the generated admin certificate and therefore the MSP does not need to be updated.
 To find out whether the MSP was created with Node OU enabled, open the MSP in the Organizations tab and examine the setting of the **Node OU** field.
 When the Node OU configuration is not enabled, you need to perform the following additional steps:
   ![Node OU configuration for MSP](../images/nodeou.png "Node OU configuration for MSP"){: caption="Figure 2.
 Node OU configuration for MSP" caption-side="bottom"}
   - Add the new certs to the organization MSP definition.
-See [Updating an organization MSP definition](/docs/blockchain-sw-25?topic=blockchain-sw-25-ibp-console-organizations#ibp-console-organizations-new-admins-steps){: external} for more instructions.
+See [Updating an organization MSP definition](/docs/blockchain-sw-25?topic=blockchain-sw-25-ibp-console-organizations#ibp-console-organizations-new-admins-steps) for more instructions.
   - Update any channels that this organization MSP is part of.
 Refer to the topic on [Adding a new channel admin certificate](/docs/blockchain-sw-25?topic=blockchain-sw-25-ibp-console-organizations#ibp-console-organizations-new-admins-existing-channel) for details.
 7. If this admin certificate is for a peer or ordering node, you need to update the node admin identity.
 Open the associated peer or ordering node and click the **Associate identity for peer** or **Associate identity for ordering service** and browse to the newly created identity from the wallet.